SadGaming/SadSDLEngine/README.md

-# SadSDLGame
+# SadSDLEngine
-A another SDL2 Game.
+A another SDL2 Engine.
 What did you expect?